portsoc/img-melt/README.md

 ----
 For the WebAssembly + WebGL stuff, you need to `npm install` the dev dependencies, to be able to run `grunt` to listen to changes and run the C++ compilation.
 You need to install emscripten to compile.
 A guide can be found on their website [here](https://kripken.github.io/emscripten-site/docs/getting_started/downloads.html).

+To run the stuff, you also need to serve the files via a server (a barebones one is included), as this is a requirement for WebAssembly to work.